ajpiter/PythonProTips/PythonBasics/Loop/README.md

 ## Loops
-##### Loops allow you to repeat a block of code without having to retype it.
+Loops allow you to repeat a block of code without having to retype it.

+## For Loops
+Loops that let us move through each item in a list.

+## While Loops
+Loops that keep going until we tell them to stop.

 ### While TRUE
-##### Runs until the statement is no longer TRUE.
+Runs until the statement is no longer TRUE.
 Code after a While TRUE loop will never run, because the program is constantly runing through the loop.

+## List Comprehensions
+Loops that create new lists